funvill/funvill.github.io/_projects/2016-map-of-interesting-places.md

 ---
-title: (2016) Map of intersting places.
+title: (2016) Map of intersting places
-excerpt: A constantly updated map of interesting places from around the world.
+excerpt: A constantly updated map of interesting places from around the world
 post_date: 2016-01-01 00:00:00
+header:
+  teaser: /public/uploads/teaser_2016_map_of_interesting_places.png
 ---

 A map of intersting places around the world to vist.